 The Global Registries of NASH/MASH and Liver Diseases

 Liver disease is among the most common causes of mortality and morbidity worldwide.
-Although the underlying etiology and causes of liver disease can vary according the region, NASH is rapidly becoming one of the most common causes of liver disease.
-The Global NASH Registry™ is developed to enroll subjects with NAFLD and NASH from different regions of the world.
-Additionally, patients with viral hepatitis B and C are enrolled as control subjects with other common liver diseases.
-Clinical data, laboratory data and PRO questionnaire data are obtained from each patient after informed consent.
-The de-identified data are entered through a centralized platform and patients are followed by each site on annual basis.
-This Global NASH Registry™ provides valuable real-world data about liver diseases across different regions.
-Currently, Global NASH Registry™ and Global Liver Registry™ includes 18 active sites with 15 additional upcoming sites.
+Although the underlying etiology and causes of liver disease can vary according the region, NASH/MASH is rapidly becoming one of the most common causes of liver disease.
+In order to better understand the burden of NASH/MASH, viral hepatitis ALD, and PBC in different regions of the world, the Global NASH/MASH and Liver Registries are developed to enroll subjects with NAFLD/MASLD, hepatitis B, C and D, ALD and PBC from different regions of the world.
+Clinical data, laboratory data and appropriate PRO questionnaire data are obtained from each patient after informed consent.
+The de-identified data are entered through a secure password-protected centralized platform and patients are followed by each site on annual basis.